Brayconn/FilePhoenix/Tips.md

 ## Size Limit
 The SizeLimit lets you... well, limit the size of a SubFile.
+This doesn't do much when using Absolute sizes, but can come in handy when using percents/messing around with the length of the Master File.
 This can be set to any number you want, or "None".
 You can also press the dropdown to see the list of default values- the max values for various sizes of integers.